ClothingStoreFranchise/ClothingStoreFranchise.Spring.Common/README.md

 # Spring.Common
-Java library with commons utilities for java microservices.
+Java library with commons utilities for Spring microservices.